sapcc/hermes/docs/users/index.md

 ## Retention of audit events

 Retention is configurable on a global level for all tenants.
 In the roadmap it is intended that retention will be on a per tenant basis.
-The current basis for retention most commonly used is when disk space is 80% full, removing the oldest events at that time.
-Other options are on a time basis (every 30 days) or earlier depending on your space requirements.
+The current basis for retention is 3 months.